Pieloaf/Debian-DietPi-Install-Script/README.md

 <!-- markdownlint-disable MD033 -->

 # WARNING:
-This script is based on DIETPI v7.5 DietPi is currently on v8.12.
+This script is based on DIETPI v7.5.
+DietPi master is currently on v8.12.
 After DIETPI v8.4 the PREP_SYSTEM_FOR_DIETPI.sh script was repalced with a new installer script.
 I have just updated the github URL to the latest image, use at your own risk.

 ## Install Dietpi for Ionos/vm